-Following a review of the Terms of Reference of the Academy Committees (ACs), the governors within their AC's are delegated responsibility for implementing policy, ensuring the appropriateness of spend against the allocated and agreed annual budgets and monitoring performance against that budget.
+The governors within their AC's are delegated responsibility for implementing policy, ensuring the appropriateness of spend against the allocated and agreed annual budgets and monitoring performance against that budget.
 ACs are also responsible for ensuring that the flow of information to the MGB is timely and appropriate so that pertinent strategic decisions are enabled.